How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Base Airbnb Cleaning Fee

 If you are cleaning your own rental, I recommend calling around and seeing what the going rate is for a rental in your area.
-You can also use a basic calculation, such as $100 for studios, $150 for one-bedrooms, and $50 for each additional bedroom.
+You can also use a basic calculation: $100 for studios, $150 for one-bedrooms, and $50 for each additional bedroom.
 That is fairly in line with what I pay and what companies charge.

 In the following sections, let’s say you have a small condo with a $100 base cleaning fee.
 We will use that as an example.